 All visitors are encouraged to use this site as a resource and to contact us for further support and guidance.

 Does Justice Arts Coalition offer arts programs in prisons?

 No. Rather than delivering or organizing programs directly, we provide support, resources, information, and partnership opportunities for those active in programs around the country.

 Does the Justice Arts Coalition provide information on programs in other countries?

-As the JAC is currently focused on the US, this site does not provide information or resources about prison arts abroad.
-However, the JAC is connected to many allies abroad.
+As JAC is currently focused on the US, this site does not provide information or resources about prison arts abroad.
+However, JAC is connected to many allies abroad.
 Please contact us to learn more about arts programs in justice systems abroad, or how you can find support if you are not based in the US.

 How can I get involved?

 2) Stay in the know!
 Subscribe to our mailing list here, and subscribe to the blog to receive new posts directly into your email inbox; simply click the ‘Sign Me Up!’ button on the right-hand sidebar of every page.